BabylonJS/Documentation/content/How_To/Post_Process/Using_Default_Rendering_Pipeline.md

     }
 ```

-As usual, a playground is available to check out: <Playground id="#ECI2Q0#5" title="Default Rendering Pipeline Template Code" description="Simple playground with cut and paste code for the default rendering pipeline." image=""/>
+As usual, a playground is available to check out: <Playground id="#ECI2Q0#5" title="Default Rendering Pipeline Template Code" description="Simple playground with cut and paste code for the default rendering pipeline."/>